 The proposed rule required jurisdictions to switch to labor hours worked, but asked whether PHAs should use labor hours worked or continue to use the new hires standard.
 NLIHC urged that PHAs also be required to switch to labor hours worked.

-HUD agreed; the final rule requires PHAs to also make the switch to labor hours worked. [pages11,12, & 20]
+HUD agreed; the final rule requires PHAs to also make the switch to labor hours worked.

-Small PHAs, those with fewer than 250 public housing units, will not be required to report the number of labor hours. [page 65 preamble; §75.15(d), page 155 text] Instead they have the option to report qualitative efforts [§75.15(b), page 154 text], such as holding job fairs, referring residents to services supporting work readiness, and outreach efforts to generate job applicants.
+However, Small PHAs, those with fewer than 250 public housing units, will not be required to report the number of labor hours.
+Instead they have the option to report qualitative efforts, such as holding job fairs, referring residents to services supporting work readiness, and outreach efforts to generate job applicants.
 Out of 2,950 PHAs, 2,250 are small PHAs.

-NLIHC comments: Small PHAs should not be exempt; they could have significant contractor and subcontractor activity in any given year.
-In addition, inexpensive software is available for Small PHAs to use to report on the labor hours worked by their permanent staff as well by contractors and subcontractors.
+NLIHC comments: Small PHAs should not be exempt; they could have significant contractor and subcontractor activity.
+Inexpensive software is available for Small PHAs to use to report on labor hours worked by their permanent staff as well by contractors and subcontractors.